gvwilson/sensibleadventures/bookster/new.md

 long spears held tightly.

 Razi let go of his sword hilt and raised his palms.
 "I am Razibendra uy-Ossisswe, a bookster.
-This is my apprentice, Erileine Saedie é Laeuc, from Starboard Town."
+This is my apprentice, Erileine Saedanne é Laeuc, from Starboard Town."

 The militiaman's aim didn't waver.
 "You the one they shot?"